Cross-Entropy Based Importance Sampling for Stochastic Simulation Models: Numerical Studies

-Cannamela et al. \cite{cannamela2008} originally develop a deterministic simulation model example, which is later modified in \cite{Choe2015} into a stochastic simulation model example.
-We test the CE-SIS algorithm with the latter numerical example.
+} {As a numerical example with the univariate input $X$, we use an example from \cite{Choe2015} that modified a deterministic simulation model example originally from Cannamela et al. \cite{cannamela2008} into a stochastic simulation model example}.
 Its data generating structure is as follows:

 where the mean and the standard deviation are: